benson-fm/benson-fm/README.md

 ## Hi there, I'm Benson!👋

-I'm a full-stack developer working as a Project Intern at the UCI medical school specifically tasked with data management.
-During my free time, I love to go on hikes and play video games! ⛰️
+I'm a full-stack developer who previously worked as a Project Intern at the UCI medical school specifically tasked with data management.
+I love to go on hikes and play video games in my free time! ⛰️

 I would love to chat, connect with me on [LinkedIn](https://www.linkedin.com/in/benson-manzano/) or [email me](bensonfmanzano@gmail.com)!